-Join us Sunday, November 22nd at 4:30 p.m. for a rebroadcast of The Early Link Podcast: Season 1, Episode 22, featuring host Rafael Otto.
+Join us Sundays at 4:30pm for new episodes of The Early Link Podcast.
 Listen live at 99.1 FM in the heart of Portland – or online anywhere at PRP.fm.

 This week on The Early Link, we bring you our June interview with La Mikia Castillo, a Black Lives Matter activist and community organizer, who discusses what it looks like to dismantle systemic racism.